nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 A command keyword can have multiple valid shortcuts mapped to it.
 * i.e. both `del --> delete` and `rm --> delete` mappings can exist concurrently.

-A valid shortcut cannot be mapped to two different command words at once
+A valid shortcut cannot be mapped to multiple command words at once
 * i.e. both `e --> edit` and `e --> exit` mappings **cannot** exist concurrently.
 * If such a duplicate mapping is attempted, the previous one will be overridden.